paritytech/substrate-js-dev/README.md

 ## Release && Publishing

-You must first be a member, and developer within the npm @substrate org before being able to publish this package to npm.
-You must also have 2FA enabled.
+NPM prerequisites: You must be a member of the `@substrate` NPM org and must belong to the `developers` team within the org.
+(Please make sure you have 2FA enabled.)

 1. Create a branch 'name-v0-5-0'.